rohkevin/vaxport/README.md

 ### A vaccine passport for travelers in COVID times :airplane:
 Vaxport is a digital passport in the form of a mobile web app.

 With vaccines on the roll-out internationally, traveling is starting open up.
-The problem is that different countries require different documentations at different checkpoints.
+The problem is that different countries require different documentations at different checkpoints, with varying quarantine guidelines.

 Vaxport aims to simplify this process into a digital passport that allows one application to act as an official proof of vaccination internationally, along with removing the need to carry a physical card as proof of documentation.